Mackenzies Bay

-Mackenzies Bay is a small inlet in the coast between Bondi Beach and Tamarama Beach in the Eastern Suburbs of Sydney, New South Wales.
+Mackenzies Bay is a small embayment in the coast between Bondi Beach and Tamarama Beach in the Eastern Suburbs of Sydney, New South Wales.
 It forms part of the shoreline boundary of the suburb of Tamarama.
 Most of the time, it is a rocky inlet but, at times, depending on prevailing conditions, a sandy beach—known informally as Mackenzies Bay Beach or Mackenzies—comes into existence.
 Mackenzies Bay is also a well-known surf break.

-In recent years, the beach existed at times during 2007, 2016, and 2019.
 Because it is not a permanent beach and is not patrolled, whenever it exists, the beach has become, de facto, a 'dog-friendly beach'.
+It is not regarded as a safe beach for swimmers, due to its narrow dimensions, not being patrolled, and its difficult access over a rocky and slippery shoreline.
+If large numbers are using the beach, lifesavers are sometimes diverted there, from adjacent beaches, to watch over those using it.

+History of the appearances of the beach

+In recent years, the beach existed at times during 2007, 2016, 2019, and 2023.

 In the years up to 1947, the beach typically appeared around December and then disappeared around March, with the arrival of southerly gales.
 The beach then did not reappear until near the end of October 1951.
 The beach next reappeared in November 1953.
-In 1997, there was so much sand that, at low tide, it was almost possible to walk between Tamarama and South Bondi.
+Locals reportedly claimed that in 1997—an exceptional year—there was so much sand that, at low tide, it was almost possible to walk between Tamarama and South Bondi; however, given the water depth around the rock platforms between those beaches, that claim is questionable.

 In the years between 1997 and 2007, there was no beach.
 Unusually, in 2007, the beach arrived in May and disappeared in August.
-In September 2016 and December 2019, the beach followed its more typical pattern and appeared in time for the beginning of the Australian summer.
+That was another exceptional year, and the sand on the beach was estimated to be up to 80m wide and up to 20m in depth.
+In September 2016, December 2019, and late August 2023, the beach followed its more typical pattern and appeared in time for the beginning of the Australian summer.
+The latest instance of the beach was disappearing by February 2024.